Today: Get My No Fail, Easy Cookbook Series for 60% OFF

 STEP EIGHT: Serve hot with lime wedges on the side and enjoy!

 This grilled Mexican street corn is the perfect side dish for a cookout and alongside plenty of different summer meals.
 Serve it as the perfect accompaniment to spicy shrimp tacos or grilled chicken.
-Make a batch of this Elote recipe for any meals you are planning that feature Mexican food.
-What about whipping this up for a Cinco de Mayo celebration?

 Don’t forget to make this Spanish rice to complete your Mexican-inspired meal.
 For a different spin on this great recipe, try our Mexican street corn salad.

-IN THE FRIDGE: If you have Mexican grilled corn on the cob leftovers, store them tightly wrapped in plastic wrap and place them into an airtight container in the fridge.
 The crema will help to make up for the corn if it is a bit dry the next day, so be sure to save any extra crema as well.
 Refrigerated crema can be used on a variety of recipes for 4 to 5 days.

-REHEATING: When you are ready to eat the leftovers of this Mexican-style corn on the cob recipe, warm in the microwave and add additional leftover Mexican crema to each cob to enhance the creaminess.
+REHEATING: When you are ready to eat the leftovers of this Mexican-style corn-on-the-cob recipe, warm in the microwave and add additional leftover Mexican crema to each cob to enhance the creaminess.
 After adding the leftover crema, you can also add more chipotle powder, cotija cheese, parsley, and lime juice.

 IN THE FREEZER: We do not recommend freezing this corn.
 It is best made fresh on the grilled and garnished when you are ready to serve it.